Engaging targets for multiple cover positions from one spot

 The rules are: “1.2.3.6 Shooting from behind cover is a basic premise of IDPA.
 Competitors must use available cover in a CoF”. and “1.2.4.3 “Cover” refers to a position where a shooter can engage targets with a portion of their upper and lower body behind an object such as a wall.”
 And rule 6.3.1 says “Fault Lines must be used by match directors to delineate cover at a cover position to reduce disputed penalties.” which indicates that cover position fault lines are intended to remove subjectivity from cover calls but do not totally define the use of cover.

 So moving to shoot multiple positions of cover at one spot (or even just moving far enough to be exposed to any targets at another position of cover) is probably against the intent of the cover concept and by implication is illegal under the current rule book.
-We will try to avoid these situations in the future and if we can’t we will put a note on the stage description to remind you how we want it called.
+We will try to avoid stages where this could happen unintentionally but is is up to the shooter to know the unclearly documented rule interpretation.